 Additionally, research has shown that employment may also be sought in alternative areas, such as law, medicine, science, architecture and business, where media designers assist in the enhancement of products and modes of communication within said industries.

-It is also anticipated that between 2014-2024, employment for all art and design workers can expect a growth rate of 2%.
+It is also anticipated that between 2014-2024, employment for all art and design workers in the business industry, and media or architecture career professions can expect a growth rate of 2%.
 Statistics show that the stagnation in employment growth within the industry was largely in part due to companies hiring labor from outside of the US.